userdw/Internet_of_Things_Maker_Kit/12_Web_Client/README.md

 ### In this project you will need:
 * ESP8266 IoT V2.0 (1).

+Check your communication port and baudrate from Hterm software like a picture above.
 If there are no mistakes and coonection succes, it will be displayed on Terminal software.

 # [BAHASA INDONESIA] Proyek 12: Web Client
 ESP-8266 IoT seolah-olah akan berfungsi sebagai web browser untuk mengambil halaman sumber dari sebuah website dan kemudian menampilkannya ke perangkat lunak Terminal.
 Pada proyek ini kita akan mencoba mengakses alamat url https://www.arduino.cc/asciilogo.txt